nathants/bsv/readme.md

 ### [bsplit](https://github.com/nathants/bsv/blob/master/src/bsplit.c)

-split a stream into a file per chunk
+split a stream into a file per chunk. files are named after the hash of the first chunk and then numbered

 usage: `... | bsplit`